 Official Credentials - For new students, the Office of Graduate Studies requires it have on record official copies of your transcripts from other institutions that include: 1) all final course grades and 2) indicate the degrees you have claimed awarded on your admissions package actually been awarded.
 If you have not provided these already to the Office, please arrange to do so as soon as possible.
 You will not be able to register for your second semester at Mines until the Office has received your official credentials.

-Sexual Harassment Prevention Training - All students on RA/TA contracts must complete Sexual Harassment Prevention Training.
+Sexual Harassment Prevention Training - All graduate students must complete Sexual Harassment Prevention Training.
 If you have not done this in the past at Mines, Human Resources will offer training sessions.
 Please register for the training on the Human Sources Training on Blackboard Web site (http://inside.mines.edu/HR-training-bb).
 If you have difficulty registering, please contact Nancy Cummings (email@example.com).